 Two hours is long enough that you can make significant progress, but not so long that it becomes a Thing to manage.

 Here are a few reasons why the Two-Hour Rule works:

-- It tracks with the reality of our creative energy and circadian rhythms.
+It tracks the reality of our creative energy and circadian rhythms.
 Though each of us has slightly different patterns, most of us go through a creative/circadian cycle about every two hours.
-Peak-performing creatives in ideal environments can normally sustain that energy for only 4–6 hours – most of us just can’t maintain that level of focus and get diminishing returns after 2 hours.
+Peak-performing creatives in ideal environments can normally sustain that energy for only 4--6 hours - most of us just can't maintain that level of focus and get diminishing returns after 2 hours.

 The next time you're thinking about getting started on a project or wondering how to chunk it down, use the Two-Hour Rule to make it more approachable.
 Sneaky tip: sometimes you have to give yourself two hours of time, at the same time that you tell yourself that you have to do only 10 minutes of whatever needs to be done.
 More often than not, you'll create for two hours if you give yourself the boundaries on both sides.

 Oh, and one last thing.
 Our planners have this line of thinking already baked in.
 Happy planning and project-completing.